oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 {% img blog/okta-terraform-cloud/terraform-cloud-create-workspace-2.jpg alt:"Terraform Cloud workspace settings" width:"800" %}{: .center-image }

 Update the `okta.auto.tfvar` file using your _new_ Okta org's `org_name` and `base_url`.
 Create a new Terraform Cloud workspace variable for `api_token` and make sure to use the API Token from the new Okta org.
-Click **Start new plan** and just like that, Terraform replicated your production Okta configuration from your first Okta org into the second Okta org!
+Click **Start new plan** and just like that, Terraform replicates your production Okta configuration from your first Okta org into the second Okta org!

 ## Promoting Changes Using Terraform

-Now that you set up Terraform to manage your development and production environments, let's imagine your development team wants to change how Okta is configured.
+Now that you've set up Terraform to manage your development and production environments, let's imagine your development team wants to change how Okta is configured.
 You'd like them to be able to do this, but you'd also still like to control and review these changes before they make their way into production.
 What do you do?

 To control this, you can use GitHub's [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) feature to ensure that you review any changes going onto our main branch that controls production before they are applied.
 This feature is only available on pro or public repos, so you will need to make your repository public to follow along.